-Only witnesses who participated in the investigation will be permitted to participate in the hearing, unless the witness was otherwise unknown or not known to have relevant information during the course of the investigation.
+Only witnesses who participated in the investigation will be permitted to participate in the hearing, unless the witness was otherwise unknown or not known to have relevant information during the investigation.
 If the witness did not participate in the investigation, the party must also provide the reason the witness was not interviewed by the investigator, and what information the witness has that is relevant to the allegations.
-The Hearing Officer will then determine whether the witness to participate.
+The Hearing Officer will then determine whether the witness has relevant information and if there is sufficient justification for permitting the witness to participate.
 The Hearing Officer may instead send the case back to the investigator to interview the newly proffered witness prior to the hearing taking place.